 - Find Content That Resonates with Your Audience

-Some of your content resonates with your followers and some doesn’t.
+Some of your content resonates with your followers and some don’t.
 What if you could get a list of all your tweets that received the maximum number of likes and retweets?
 FollowersAnalysis analyses all your tweets and retweets and lists the number of likes and retweets received on each of them.
 Having a list such as this handy can serve as a reference for you in generating more relevant content.

 - Analyze Your Target Audience Demographic